pablo-reyes8/colombia-subsidy-ml-prediction/README.md

 ## Key Highlights

+- **Dramatic Income Improvements & Persistent Coverage Gap**
-- **Impact Measurement:** Cash transfers more than double mean income and nearly quadruple median income for beneficiary households, drastically narrowing class gaps.
+  Cash transfers more than double mean income (from ~COP 1 M to ~COP 2.7 M) and quadruple median income (from COP 700 k to COP 3 M), compressing the distribution and eliminating extreme low-income outliers.
+Yet only 8.6 % of individuals receive a subsidy, highlighting a need to broaden coverage.

-- **Feature Importance:** Combined housing cost, household size, declared income, employment formality and education emerge as the top predictors.
-- **Targeting Gaps:** While education, contract type and geography are well accounted for, infrastructure deficits and ethnic vulnerability remain under-weighted in current subsidy rules.
-- **Modeling Challenges:** Severe class imbalance (only ~8 % recipients) makes it hard for standard learners to detect beneficiaries—advanced imbalance-handling is essential to raise precision without losing recall.
+- **Top Predictive Features for Targeting**
+  The most informative GEIH variables are combined housing cost, household size, declared monthly income, labor‐market formality (contract type, pension contributions) and educational attainment.
+Embedding these dimensions into eligibility rules markedly improves identification of vulnerable households.

+- **Cascading ML Pipeline for Balanced Performance**
+  A two-stage approach—first a high-recall XGBoost filter, then a precision-focused Random Forest with tuned probability thresholds—meets recall targets (≥ 70 %) while containing false positives, demonstrating that pipeline design outweighs any single algorithm.

+- **Data Scarcity Limits Supervised Precision**
+  Even with SMOTEENN, Borderline-SMOTE, class-weighted losses, polynomial/PCA feature engineering and exhaustive hyperparameter tuning, supervised cascades plateau at ~20–25 % precision on the subsidy class, constrained by the rarity and overlap of positive examples.

+- **Anomaly Detection Excels on High Precision**
+  Framing subsidy recipients as anomalies (Isolation Forest, One-Class SVM) achieves > 90 % precision—at the expense of lower recall—offering a complementary strategy when high confidence in positive predictions is paramount.

+- **Modular Architecture Enables Policy-Driven Trade-Offs**
+  Each stage (filter, refiner, anomaly detector) can be independently adjusted to favor recall or precision, allowing policymakers to recalibrate the system according to changing objectives or resource constraints.

 ## Prerequisites